-- Persons who have contracted, or are perceived to have contracted, COVID-19 could be considered to have a disability, as defined by the Saskatchewan Human Rights Code.
-As such, harassment, dismissal, or other negative treatment of employees who have, or are perceived to have, COVID-19 – for reasons unrelated to public health and safety – may be discriminatory and prohibited under the Saskatchewan Human Rights Code.
+- Persons who have contracted COVID-19 could be considered to have a disability, as defined by the Saskatchewan Human Rights Code.
+As such, harassment, dismissal, or other negative treatment of employees who have COVID-19 – for reasons unrelated to public health and safety – may be discriminatory and prohibited under the Saskatchewan Human Rights Code.

 - The COVID-19 pandemic has created unique human rights situations.
 Employers may need to consider new or different accommodations for employees who have pre-existing disabilities, or for family status reasons (for childcare issues, for example).
 Each situation is assessed on a case-by-case basis.
 This document alerts employers to potential human rights issues that may arise in their workplace relating to COVID-19.

-The Saskatchewan Human Rights Code remains in full effect.
+However, The Saskatchewan Human Rights Code, 2018 remains in full effect.
 Employers must not discriminate against employees, which includes decisions around layoffs, recalls, and terminations.

 Q1.
 Can I lay off employees during COVID-19?